swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 ## Revision history

+* Revision 4:
+  * Update the introduction, motivation, and "when to use typed throws" to be more direct.
+  * Re-incorporate the replacement of `rethrows` functions in the standard library with generic typed throws into the actual proposal.
+It's so mechanical and straightforward that it doesn't need a separate proposal.
+  * Extend the discussion on API resilience to talk through the source compatibility impacts of replacing a `rethrows` function with one that uses typed throws, since it is quite relevant to this proposal.
 * Revision 3:
   * Move the the typed `rethrows` feature out of this proposal, and into Alternatives Considered.
 Once we gain more experience with typed throws, we can decide what to do with `rethrows`.
   * Expand the discussion on allowing all uninhabited error types to mean "non-throwing".